LeapBeyond/az-cogsearch-test/README.md

 - `arm` uses a combination of ARM templates and API calls
 - `hybrid` uses a combination of Terraform and API calls
+- `go` uses the Azure SDK for Go and API calls

 ## License
 Copyright 2020 Leap Beyond Emerging Technologies B.V.